radar/guides/command-reference.md

 RubyGems fetches gems from the sources you have configured (stored in your ~/.gemrc).

-The default source is https://rubygems.org, but you may have older sources configured.
+The default source is https://rubygems.org, but you may have other sources configured.
 This guide will help you update your sources or configure yourself to use your own gem server.